-Learn how to identify and overcome perfectionism.
-Perhaps you have been having high standards of yourself?
-Getting hard on yourself if you do things less than perfect?
-You could be struggling from perfectionism.
-Read on to find out more.
+Unable to identify perfectionism?
+Or looking for new ways to identify it?
+Maybe you have been having high standards of yourself?
+Getting hard on yourself in the event that you do things not as much as great?
+You could be battling from compulsiveness.
+Read on to discover more.

 Ashley Gilmour, Clinical Psychologist, BPsych(Hons); MPsych(Clinical)